Epidemic extinction in a simplicial susceptible-infected-susceptible model: Master equation and WKB approximation

 where

 are infection rate and recovery rate per individual, respectively.

 The canonical equations of motion can be written as,

 We are interested in the extinction trajectory from an epidemic state to an extinct state of epidemics.
-This implies that there will be some trajectory along which $\mathcal{S}$ is minimized, which represents the maximal probability of such an extinction event.
+This means that there will be some trajectory along which $\mathcal{S}$ is minimized, which represents the most probable path of such an extinction event.
 This corresponds to the zero-energy ($\mathcal{H}=0$) trajectory in the phase space $(x,p)$ from an epidemic fixed point $A$ to an extinction one $C$.
-According to equation (\ref{eq11}), the condition $\mathcal{H}=0$ implies that there are three lines: (i) extinction trajectory $x = 0$; (ii) mean-field trajectory $p = 0$, and (iii) activation trajectory
+In terms of Eq.(\ref{eq11}), $\mathcal{H}=0$ requires that there are three lines: (i) extinction trajectory $x = 0$; (ii) mean-field trajectory $p = 0$, and (iii) activation trajectory

-These three trajectories determine the topology of the optimal extinction path on the phase plane $\left(x, p \right)$ .
-Especially, the trajectory $p = 0$ corresponds to the result of mean-field treatment, as equation (\ref{eq12}) for $p = 0$ recovers to the mean-field equation (\ref{eq15}).
+Such three trajectories determine the topology of the optimal extinction path on the phase plane $\left(x, p \right)$.
+In particular, the trajectory $p = 0$ corresponds to the result of mean-field treatment, as equation (\ref{eq12}) for $p = 0$ recovers to the mean-field equation (\ref{eq15}).
+That is to say, in the zero momentum subspace without fluctuations, it is impossible to bring the system escaped from an active phase to an extinction phase.
+The presence of nonzero momentums renders the escape event possible.
+In the subsequent section, we will show such an optimal escape path is controlled by a nonzero-momentum heteroclinic trajectory in the phase space.